engson/kyb/README.md

 Get name of a pod (if only one)
 `kubectl get pod -l service=postgres -o jsonpath="{.items[0].metadata.name}"`

+CHeck if volume are still attached.
+`Kubectl get volumeattachment`

 ##### Deployment

 `kubectl scale deployment <deploymnt> --replicas=x`: Adjusy replica count on deployment.